Osinachi-Uro/Learn-With-Osinachi/Exercise 12/Exam Question.md

-## Exam Question
+## Question
-You are required to deploy the same Laravel application from your mini project.
+You are required to deploy the same Laravel application from your Exercise 10.
 This time, the entire deployment steps including installation of packages and dependencies, configuring your apache webserver etc, will be defined in an ansible playbook and deployed to atleast one ansible slave.